fragcolor-xyz/shards/docs/docs/contribute/docs/write-documentation.md

     ![The .pages file helps to structure the hierarchy of each level.](assets/editing-ref-pages.png)

     !!! note
-        If `...` is used within `.pages`, files in the same hierarchy that have not been mentioned in `.pages` will be arranged in alphabetical order.
+        If `...` is used within `.pages`, files in the same hierarchy, that have not been mentioned in `.pages` will be arranged in alphabetical order.

         ![Using ... to automatically list pages.](assets/editing-ref-pages-dots.png)